brettneese/brettneese.xyz/posts/2019-03-18/running background jobs using automater.md

 gitwatch -r all -b master /Users/brettneese/brettneese.xyz
 ```

-When you do so, you even get this cool little icon in your task bar telling you an Automater action is running in the background, so I can verify it is running... which is awesome, and exactly what I wanted.
+When you do so, you even get this cool little (spinning) icon in your task bar[^3] telling you an Automater action is running in the background, so I can verify it is running... which is awesome, and exactly what I wanted.
 I even madly Googled around for how to add an icon for an Automater action to the task bar only to learn that functionality is included by default!

 ![](./_2.png)